marchon/py-mapzen-whosonfirst-search/README.md

 ### Geometries

-No GeoJSON `geometry` elements are not included in any responses by default.
+GeoJSON `geometry` elements are not included in any responses by default.
 This is by design for performance reasons.

 ### Search